akaabdullahmateen/roadmap/stylesheet/concepts/index.md

 5. From the annotated document tree, generate a formatting structure.).
 6. Transfer the formatting structure to the target medium for rendering.

-Both properties and values are case-insensitive.
-If a value is not valid for its associated property, the entire declaration is invalid.
-White spaces around declarations are ignored.
-It is good style to terminate the last declaration with a semicolon.
-If any single selector in a selectors group is invalid, the entire selector, and therefore the entire ruleset, is invalid.
-Any statement which is not a ruleset or an at-rule is invalid and ignored.

 ## Syntax

 The primary construct in a style sheet is a statement.
 A statement begins with any non-space character and ends at the first closing brace or semicolon that is encountered non-escaped, outside a string, and not nested into another brace pair.
 There are two categories of statements in style sheets: